Block Storage CSI

 Caution

 When you perform volume resizing, the application's operation can temporarily be interrupted in the process of adjusting the number of replicas to 0 from the controller of the pod in operation.
-It's recommended to set the volume's capacity to a sufficient size when initially creating it so that it won't need to be resized to avoid such interruptions.
+It is recommended to set the volume's capacity to a sufficient size when initially creating it so that it will not need to be resized to avoid such interruptions.

 apiVersion: v1